DeveloperAcademy-POSTECH/CCC-1st-Toss-Lia/.github/ISSUE_TEMPLATE/add-feature.md

 ---
 name: Add Feature
-description: checklist of new feature
+about: checklist of new feature
 title: "[FEAT]: "
 labels: 'feature'
 assignees: 'Lia316'